sawaina/sawaina/README.md

 ## Projects I'm currently working on
 - Hypixel API Wrapper in JS/TS (allows use of multiple keys) - npm module

-## Significant projects I've done in the past
+## Significant projects I've done in the past (pinned repositories have a short description describing my thought process)
 - Responsive conversational AI using GPT-3
 - Tic Tac Toe using the minimax algorithm
 - Car driving around a racetrack using Deep Q Learning